autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

   - Multi-workspace capabilities
     - Optionally shows windows from all workspaces
   - Bigger thumbnails, less wasted space
-  - Supports most of the legacy Alt-Tab switcher styles
   - New style: "In-place thumbnails", a mix between in-place preview and thumbnails
   - Choice of screen position
     - Top, center or bottom